vitiral/simple-quality/purpose.md

 for high level.
 There is a basic rule: documentation that is not brief and clear will not be read -- it will be skimmed.
 Skimmed documentation will not get it's meaning across and will hamper your project instead of help it.
-Edit and re-edit your high level docs, you will thank yourself for it in the future.
+Make sure to always go back to your docs and try to make them simpler and reflect the purpose of the project more plainly.
+You will thank yourself for it in the future.

 > ### Exercise 1: